edissyum/opencapture/README.md

 Copy the generated text and go to <code>webApp/\_\_init\_\_.py</code>.
 Find the line with <code>SECRET_KEY</code> and paste between ""

-The ./Makefile command create the service, but you may want to change the User and Group so just open the ./Makefile and change lines **6** & **7**
+The ./Makefile command create the service, but you may want to change the User and Group so just open the ./Makefile and change lines **6** & **7**.
+The line 6 is empty by default and it's mandatory to fill it
+You have the choice between using supervisor or basic systemd Supervisor is useful if you need to run multiple instance of Open-Capture in parallel but it will be very greedy Systemd is perfect for one instance

     $ cd bin/install/
     $ nano +6 Makefile
     $ chmod u+x Makefile